GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-SWITCHwayf-Centralized-Discovery-Service.md

     -   Add CA Cert into `/etc/ssl/certs`

-        -   If you use Let's Encrypt, you don't have to do nothing
+        -   If you use Let's Encrypt, you have to do nothing.

         -   If you use GEANT TCS: